Adaptive quantile estimation in deconvolution with unknown error distribution: Introduction

-\cite{fan1991} has proposed an estimator for the distribution function by integrating the density deconvolution estimator.
+Fan \cite{fan1991} has proposed an estimator for the distribution function by integrating the density deconvolution estimator.
 In order to perform an exact analysis of its variance, a truncation of the integral was required in the estimation procedure.
-This resulted in a non-optimal estimation method for the case of ordinary smooth errors and raised the conjecture that 'plug-in does not work optimally' for c.d.f. estimation in deconvolution.
-Trying to circumvent this problem, \cite{hall2008estimation} as well as \cite{dattnerEtAll2011} have constructed a distribution function estimator based on a direct inversion formula.
-Applying the Fourier multiplier approach by \cite{NicklReiss2012}, \cite{soehlTrabs2012} have shown that the integrated density estimator can estimate the distribution function with $\sqrt n$-rate under suitable conditions, which do not cover all cases where a parametric rate should be expected.
-So even with a known error distribution, it remained an open and intriguing question whether the canonical plug-in estimator for distribution or quantile function estimation yields asymptotically optimal results.
+This resulted in a nonoptimal (in the minimax sense) estimation method for the case of ordinary smooth errors and raised the conjecture that `plug-in does not work optimally' for estimation of the distribution function in deconvolution.
+Trying to circumvent this problem, Hall and Lahiri \cite {hall2008estimation} as well as Dattner, Goldenshluger and Juditsky \cite{dattnerEtAll2011} have constructed a distribution function estimator based on a direct inversion formula.
+Applying the Fourier multiplier approach by Nickl and Rei{\ss} \cite {NicklReiss2012}, {S\"ohl} and Trabs \cite{soehlTrabs2012} have shown that the integrated density estimator can indeed estimate the distribution function with $\sqrt n$-rate under suitable conditions.
+Since they prove a Donsker theorem, the imposed conditions are restrictive.
+In particular, a global Sobolev regularity of $f$ is assumed there which is not natural for pointwise loss.
+So even with a known error distribution, it remained an open and intriguing question whether the canonical plug-in estimator for distribution or quantile function estimation yields asymptotically optimal results under natural conditions.

-In Section \ref{sec:minimax} we settle this question to the positive by combining an exact analysis like in \cite{dattnerEtAll2011} together with abstract Fourier multiplier theory from \cite{soehlTrabs2012}.
-Moreover, we show that the optimal rates continue to hold if the error distribution is unknown and has to be estimated, which is mathematically non-trivial.
-Since the deconvolution operator $\F^{-1}[1/\phi_\eps]$ is not observable, we have to study the estimated counterpart $\F^{-1}[\frac{\phi_K(bu)}{\phi_{\eps,m}(u)}\ind_{\{|\phi_{\eps,m}(u)|\geq m^{-1/2}\}}]$.
-As a random Fourier multiplier it preserves the mapping properties of the deterministic $\F^{-1}[1/\phi_\eps]$, but its operator norm turns out to be (slightly) larger.
+In Section~\ref{secminimax}, we settle this question in the positive under local H\"older regularity of $f$ by combining an exact analysis like in Dattner, Goldenshluger and Juditsky \cite{dattnerEtAll2011} together with abstract Fourier multiplier theory from {S\"ohl} and Trabs \cite{soehlTrabs2012}.
+Moreover, we show that the optimal rates continue to hold if the error distribution is unknown and has to be estimated, which is mathematically nontrivial.
+Since the deconvolution operator $\F^{-1}[1/\phi_\varepsilon]$ is not observable, we have to study the estimated counterpart $\F^{-1}[ {\frac{\phi_K(bu)}{\phi _{\varepsilon,m}(u)}\ind_{\{|\phi_{\varepsilon,m}(u)|\geq m^{-1/2}\} }}]$.
+As a random Fourier multiplier, it preserves the mapping properties of the deterministic $\F^{-1}[1/\phi_\varepsilon]$, but its operator norm turns out to be (slightly) larger.